 Seen the headlines?
 We are not alone!
 We share our bodies with trillions of microbes.
 The majority live in our guts, and these tiny critters play a key role in keeping us healthy.

 Science is still piecing it all together.
 But the initial insights are intriguing.
-Our gut microbes fight off intruders, help digest food, make vitamins, prep and protect our immune systems.
-Recent research points to an association between the microbiome and behavior, including mood and emotions, as well as to links between our gut microbes and disorders like Alzheimer's, Parkinson's, epilepsy, and autism.
+Our gut microbes fight off intruders, help digest food, make vitamins, prep, and protect our immune systems.
+Recent research points to an association between the microbiome and behavior, including mood and emotions, as well as links between our gut microbes and disorders like Alzheimer's, Parkinson's, epilepsy, and autism.

 1. Eat a Wide Variety of Plants, Fruits, and Veggies

 Sound familiar?
 There's really nothing new about this advice.
 Just like their human hosts, the beneficial bacteria that make up our microbiome thrive on a diversity of fiber-rich plants and fruits.
 So go big on bananas, beans, onions, leeks, oats, whole grains, nuts, avocados, leafy greens, broccoli, asparagus; and fermented foods like yogurt, kimchi, and sauerkraut.
 The key is variety because it seems that different types of fiber benefit certain bacteria, which in turn benefit the body in specific ways.

 Pictured: Avocado Salad.
 This 5-star salad boasts a bunch of healthy, diverse, and delicious fresh veggies.